nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/REACT_BASICS.md

 )
 ```

-Some of this looks familiar, sort of.
-This is simply another way of defining a component function that returns and HTML representation of a kennel.
+Some of this looks familiar... *sort of*.
+This is simply another way of defining a component function that returns an HTML representation of a kennel.

-That stuff that looks like HTML?
-It's not.
+That stuff that looks like HTML? *It's not*.
 It's called [JSX](https://reactjs.org/docs/introducing-jsx.html), and it basically allows us to write JavaScript that looks like HTML in our code.
 With JSX, we can better visualize the eventual rendered HTML structure.

-Even though we write `<Kennel>` in React code, which looks like an HTML element, you can consider each one of your components as a [factory function](https://www.sitepoint.com/factory-functions-javascript/).
-It's just a function that returns an object.
+Even though we write `<Kennel>` in React code, which looks like an HTML element, you should consider each one of your components as a [factory function](https://www.sitepoint.com/factory-functions-javascript/), which is just a function that returns an object.

 **What is `<>` and `</>`?**

-Remember, within a function, the return can only return one thing.
-This is a `React.Fragment` and gives us the ability to wrap the content and return one item.
+Remember, *a function can only return one thing*.
+This is a `React.Fragment` which gives us the ability to wrap the content, and return one item.

 To display our `Kennel` component, we need to modify the `index.js` file.
-This file, `index.js`, is the entry file or the first JavaScript file that runs in our app.
+This file, `index.js`, is the **entry file**, or *the first JavaScript file that runs in our app*.

 > ##### `src/index.js`